AKG1301/Meme_Creator/README.md

 ## Description

-To use this app, follow these steps:
+To use this app, follow these steps:<br />
-a) First, in the "Top Text" area, type the text that shows on top of the image.
+a) First, in the "Top Text" area, type the text that shows on top of the image.<br />
-b) Then, in the "Bottom Text" section, type the text that shows at the bottom of the image.
+b) Then, in the "Bottom Text" section, type the text that shows at the bottom of the image.<br />
-c) Choose the Meme you would like to have
+c) Choose the Meme you would like to have. <br />
-d) Then select "Create Meme".
+d) Then select "Create Meme". <br />
-e) Then save the image or meme to your computer.
+e) Then save the image or meme to your computer.<br />

 The Meme will be downloaded in its original size and quality by the App.